yehia67/documentation/client-libraries/0.1/how-to-guides/c/send-your-first-bundle.md

 ## Next steps

-Make a note of the address to which you sent the transaction so you can [read the transaction data on the Tangle](../c/read-transactions.md).
+Make a note of the address to which you sent the transaction so you can [read the transaction from the Tangle](../c/read-transactions.md).

 You can also read your transaction, using a utility such as the [Tangle explorer](https://utils.iota.org).